House Styles: Half Duplexes (Or 1/2 Duplexes)

 What’s a half duplex (also known as a 1/2 Duplex)?
-Structurally, it is one house built with with two separate homes, either side-by-side (sharing an interior wall and the roof) or one on top of the other (sharing the roof).
-The size and exposure of the lot typically determines the orientation of the Duplex, meaning, a wide lot with significant frontage to the street will have side by side half Duplexes, whereas a typical long and narrow lot will have stacked Half Duplexes, or will build a front and back Half Duplex.
+Structurally, it is one house built with two separate homes, either side-by-side (sharing an interior wall and the roof) or one on top of the other (sharing the roof).
+The size and exposure of the lot typically determine the orientation of the Duplex, meaning, a wide lot with significant frontage on the street will have side by side half Duplexes, whereas a typically long and narrow lot will have stacked Half Duplexes, or will build a front and back Half Duplex.

 Half Duplexes are a good option because they have the feel of a house, but you share the maintenance costs with your neighbour.
 The square footage is also smaller than a house which is appealing to downsizers, and the price is significantly less than a house, which works for younger buyers.
 Many of the Half Duplexes in Kitsilano are newly built with modern finishings and amenities.
 Half Duplexes generally have more space than a townhome, and also they only have one attached neighbour (whereas a townhome will have three, four or more neighbours in the same structure).

 If you have any questions about Half Duplexes in Kitsilano, send the LiveKitsilano Team a message.
 With the number of new Half Duplexes hitting the market, we can help decipher value, the intricacies regarding purchasing newly built homes and the information you need to know about Half Duplex ownership.